 What It Means for You

-Much depends on how the federal government utilizes the powers provided by Trump’s emergency declaration.
-It’s easier to predict the effects of specific measures Trump indicated the government could take.
+Much depends on how the federal government utilizes the powers provided by the Executive branch’s emergency declaration and subsequent decrees.
+It’s easier to predict the effects of specific measures the government has taken to date, such as freezing federal student loan repayments and reallocating 100% of federal student loan payments to principal — both of which could significantly reduce total borrowing costs and repayment timelines for struggling graduates.

 Federal Reserve Measures